phpstan/phpstan/README.md

  - `level` - specifies analysis level - if specified, `-l` option is not required
  - `paths` - specifies analysed paths - if specified, paths are not required to be passed as arguments

+Relative paths in the configuration are made absolute according to the directory where the configuration file resides.

 ### Autoloading

 PHPStan uses Composer autoloader so the easiest way how to autoload classes